Chonyee/Sudoku-Game/README.md

 ## Features
 Using Dokusan's feature to generate a solvable sudoku puzzle which then is arranged to a 2D array.
 Created own functions to solve the sudoku puzzle using one recursion.
-Game only asks for user input in order from columns to rows.
-User input is compared to solved 2D array.
+Game now asks for row/col instead of going from row to row, column to column.

 ## How to Play